Leopoldo Sucre Figarella: Early career

-Czar of Guayana
+President of the CVG

 In 1984, President Jaime Lusinchi named him president of the Corporacion Venezolana de Guayana with the rank of cabinet member.
 From there Sucre Figarella gave an important push to the region's development, the likes of which had not been seen previously.
 During this time the Guri Dam project is finally completed, the Ciudad Bolívar–Ciudad Guayana and Ciudad Guayana–Upata highways are built along with other important roadworks including the completion of several bridges.
 He also expanded the production capacity of Sidor, Ferrominera, Venalum, Alcasa and Interalumina and created Bauxiven, Carbonorca, Proforca, Remorca and other important companies.
 The entire waterworks of the Guayana region was improved upon along with the health, justice, sports and agriculture infrastructure.

 Some, such as newspaper columnist José Ignacio Acevedo, consider Sucre Figarella's infrastructure construction to be the most useful and expansive during the whole of the democratic period in Venezuela.
 He would remain at the helm of the CVG during the presidencies of Jaime Lusinchi and Carlos Andrés Pérez, finally stepping down in 1993.
 During his time with the CVG, he had also been elected Senator for the state of Bolivar for the period between 1984 and 1989.

 After his resignation from the state-owned company, he was elected for another period lasting between 1994 and 1999.
-He was unable to complete this second appointment due to his sudden death on October 17, 1996 only a few months after the death of his brother General Juan Manuel Sucre Figarella.
+He was unable to complete this second appointment due to his sudden death on October 17, 1996 only a few months after the death of his brother Juan Manuel Sucre Figarella.